Staon/otest2/docs/_extending/assertion.md

 Remark the functions `enterAssertion`, `assertionMessage` and `leaveAssertion`.
 They are the interface of the `AssertContext` class for assertion implementation.
 Every assertion **must** invoke once `enterAssertion` and `leaveAssertion` methods in this order.
-And it can call the `assertionMessage` zero or more times between them.
+And it may call the `assertionMessage` zero or more times between them.

 Now it's time to declare the assertion function.